finbarr/knockout-deferred-modal/README.md

     new MyDeferredModal().show().then (result) ->
       ...

-    # in your template, bind events, e.g., clicks, to the resolve and reject methods of DeferredModal, to resolve or reject.
-If you want to return some data, make your own custom method that calls @result.resolve(data) and bind to that in the template.
+In your template, bind events, e.g., clicks, to the `resolve` and `reject` methods of `DeferredModal`, to resolve or reject.
+If you want to return some data, make your own custom method that calls `@result.resolve(data)` and bind to that in the template.